OneProblemAtATime/RemoveAdblockThing/README.md

-This repo contains some minor changes to the awesome Adblock Popup remover tool by JoelMatic that may make work better if the original didn't work for you.
+This repo contains some minor changes to the awesome Adblock Popup remover tool by JoelMatic that may make this tool actually work if the original didn't work for you.

 # Remove the Adblock Popup from YOUTUBE